frbelli/ClaudeSkills/Sound Design/references/synths/Moog-Matriarch-Reference-Guide.md

 LFO may modulate oscillator pitch, filter cutoff, or amplitude simultaneously depending on patch configuration.

 > [!TIP]
-> > Tip: At high rates the LFO can reach the audio range, producing metallic FM-like textures when patched to VCO Pitch In.
+> At high rates the LFO can reach the audio range, producing metallic FM-like textures when patched to VCO Pitch In.

 **Patch Points**